mikkokotola/populationgraphs/README.md

 Simple app to visualize World Bank population data.

 ## How to install
-- Install Node.js (see https://nodejs.org/en/download/)
-- Run `npm install` in the root folder - this installs dependencies
+Nothing needed to install.
+This is a simple frontend using data from a REST API.

 ## How to run locally
-- Start the web server by running `npm start` - this will start the server at localhost:3001
-- Navigate to localhost:3001 using a browser
+Open the file index.html using a browser.

+## How to edit code
+Open the file index.html or myChart.js using an editing tool (e.g. Visual Studio Code).

 ## How it works
-The node backend retrieves data from the World Bank API and serves it upon requests to the path http://localhost:3001//country/:countryCode/indicator/:indicatorCode.
-The frontend fetches data from this endpoint and visualizes it using Chart.js.
+The frontend fetches data from a REST API serving World Bank open population data and visualizes it using Chart.js.

 ## Data
 Data from the World Bank (CC BY 4.0).
 See https://datahelpdesk.worldbank.org/knowledgebase/topics/125589.

-Sample request to the World Bank Indicator API to get population data for Finland: https://api.worldbank.org/v2/country/FIN/indicator/SP.POP.TOTL?format=json